app-sre/qontract-reconcile/README.md

   - On Fedora, it can be installed with `dnf install libpq-devel`

 Note:
-In macOS with M1/M2 `pip` will fail to install in a virtualenvironment unless LDFLAGS reference the openssl library path.
+In macOS with Apple silicon, `pip` will fail to install in a virtualenvironment unless LDFLAGS reference the openssl library path.
 It can be fixed with `export LDFLAGS="-I/opt/homebrew/opt/openssl/include -L/opt/homebrew/opt/openssl/lib"`.

 Install the package: